Marcedes Lewis: Denver Broncos

 On October 29, 2025, Lewis signed with the Denver Broncos' practice squad.
-He was elevated to the active roster for Week 9 against the Houston Texans, making Lewis the oldest tight end to ever play in an NFL game as well as the oldest player in Broncos history.
+He was elevated to the active roster for Week 9 against the Houston Texans, making Lewis the oldest tight end to ever play in an NFL game at 41 years old, as well as the oldest player in Broncos history.
+On December 6, Lewis was promoted to the active roster.
+Five days later, he was waived by the Broncos and re-signed to the practice squad.
+On December 25, Lewis was promoted to the active roster again.
+On January 5, 2026, he was waived again and then re-signed to the practice squad.